kwiest/manningpassingacademy.com-archive/source/page/executive-staff.html.md

 As a community leader, he has supported numerous non-profits and charities over the years in both Louisiana and Mississippi while continuing to assist those who share his love for the game of football.
-In 2013 he became the eighth recipient of the NFL’s prestigious “Pat Summerall Award” given to an individual who has demonstrated through their career the character, integrity and leadership both on and off the job.
+In 2013 he became the eighth recipient of the NFL's prestigious "Pat Summerall Award" given to an individual who has demonstrated through their career the character, integrity and leadership both on and off the field.

 Archie is Chairman of the National Football Foundation College Hall of Fame and a member of the Mississippi Sports Hall of Fame and serves as an active member